-Here is a list of the top 9 myths about tooth whitening that I find in my practice.
+Here are the top nine myths about tooth whitening that I find in my practice.

 You Can Whiten Your Teeth With Baking Soda

 This simply doesn’t work and will disrupt the ratio of good to bad bacteria in your mouth.